Politics

 2–3 Dec 2025 · Brussels

-Joined a breakfast session at the European Parliament with MEP Niclas Herbst to connect Brussels policy logic with Baltic Sea ground realities, then represented the youth perspective at the BSSSC Board Meeting at the Hanse-Office.
+Joined a breakfast session at the European Parliament with MEP Niclas Herbst, then represented the youth perspective at the BSSSC Board Meeting at the Hanse-Office.

 Nordic Baltic Youth Summit in Helsinki